terencebeauj/Smart_contracts/lottery/README.md

 ![deployment](https://user-images.githubusercontent.com/69433462/127059128-cf022676-241b-4a78-b635-d64bcbc5c98e.JPG)

-After that ww can observe that all the accounts have 100 ETH: this is the beginning of the lottery.
+After that we can observe that all the accounts have 100 ETH: this is the beginning of the lottery.

 ![before](https://user-images.githubusercontent.com/69433462/127059270-bcf7d2bc-b0dd-493f-8371-a6231097e16f.JPG)